samypr100/setup-dev-drive/README.md

 This option is compatible with `mount-path` as long as the mount path is not directly located inside your GitHub workspace (e.g. `${{ github.workspace }}/../my_mount_path`).

+### *native-dev-drive*

+By default, this option is set to `true`.

+This action will automatically use the built-in [Windows Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/) on your behalf when it's available on your Windows runner and `ReFS` is used.
+You can use this option to turn this automatic usage off.

 ## Environment Variables